 The proposal is aimed at reducing the level of stress among individuals within the working environment and makes given suggestions that work for both reduced stress levels and high-stress levels.
 The study makes use of the provided methods some of the include taking short breaks to long ones such as staying away from work for as long as the person does not feel better.
 The intentions of choosing the methods happen on a rational that stress gets reduced when the brain gets calm.
 Making one relax and being happy are the processes of forgetting the stress that a person undergoes.
 The individual is the primary element who would ensure that the stress or pressure ends or else all the remaining operations might become useless.

-References:
+References

 Cartwright, S., & Cooper, C. L. (2014).
 Managing workplace stress.
 Thousand Oaks, Ca: Sage.